 This is a candid post.
 I’m opening up and exposing myself in ways I have never done before.
-Up until four years ago I was coping with crippling anxiety and constant panic attacks.
+Up until six years ago I was coping with crippling anxiety and constant panic attacks.
 No one but my sweet husband and very close family and friends knew about this.
 How could this be?
 A Hatha Yoga teacher suffering from anxiety?

 I kept going with my life, working, teaching, doing the laundry, even traveling and doing “fun things”.
 But everything was tinged with a cloudy, grayish tone.
 I could not enjoy my life fully, because the feeling of “impending doom” was always there.